-4.2 LASERS
+3.2 LASERS

-- a) No unclassified laser is to be used on site. - b) Lasers stronger than Class 3A are not to be used on site. - c) Lasers are not to be located at eye height. - d) Laser warning signs are to be placed at approaches to work areas for all lasers except for Class 1 lasers.
+- a) No unclassified laser is to be used on site. - b) Lasers stronger than Class 3A are not to be used on site. - c) Lasers are not to be located at eye height. - d) Laser warning signs are to be placed at approaches to work areas for all lasers with the exception of Class 1 lasers.

-4.3 LADDERS
+3.3 LADDERS

-4.3.1 General
+3.3.1 General

-a) The use of step ladders on site is discouraged.
-Use of a platform ladder, mobile scaffold or elevated work platform is preferred.
+a) The use of step ladders is not permitted.
+Use a platform ladder, mobile scaffold or elevated work platform wherever possible.

-4.3.2 Selecting Ladders
+3.3.2 Selecting Ladders

 - a) Ladders must be selected to suit the task to be undertaken.
-The duration of the task, the physical surroundings of where the task is to be undertaken and the prevailing weather conditions should be considered. - b) Ladders shall have a load rating of at least 120 kg and be manufactured for industrial use. - c) Ladders must be the correct height for the task to avoid reaching or stretching If ladders are to be used for electrical work, these must be non-conductive e.g. fibreglass.
+The duration of the task, the physical surroundings of where the task is to be undertaken and the prevailing weather conditions should be taken into account. - b) Ladders shall have a load rating of at least 120 kg and be manufactured for industrial use. - c) Ladders must be the correct height for the task to avoid reaching or stretching - d) If ladders are to be used for electrical work, these must be non-conductive eg fibreglass.

-4.3.3 Positioning Ladders
+3.3.3 Positioning Ladders

-- a) Any ladder used at a site must be set up on a solid and stable surface and set up to prevent the ladder from slipping. - b) Stepladders must be used in the fully opened position.
+- a) Any ladder used at a workplace must be set up on a solid and stable surface and set up so as to prevent the ladder from slipping. - b) Stepladders must be used in the fully opened position.

-4.3.4 Safe Use of Ladders
+3.3.4 Safe Use of Ladders